fabriciojallaza/cv_chain/README.md

 ## Language Support

 The application UI is in Spanish, with plans to add multi-language support.
 Smart contract comments are also in Spanish.

-## License

-MIT

-## Contact

-For questions or collaboration opportunities, please open an issue in this repository.